c4spar/deno-cliffy/prompt/README.md

 The `id` option requires deno >= `1.10` and the `--location` flag.

-You can also enable path completion for local files with the `fileMode` option (_Requires read permissions_).
+You can also enable path completion for local files with the `files` option (_Requires read permissions_).

 ```shell